oluwaseunadenuga/Risk-Management-for-Call-Center-Security/README.md

 # Implementing Risk-Management Strategies for a Call Center Security
+<img width="2048" height="1127" alt="image" src="https://github.com/user-attachments/assets/73c4c696-52b4-4a11-8cf0-3ac62e46999b" />

+# Introduction
 In this project, we simulate the implementation of strong security protocols for your organisation’s call center operations.
 This requires conducting a detailed risk assessment to identify potential threats to the center’s operations, data protection and customer interactions.

-_**Inception State:**_ the organisation has no existing policy or vulnerability management practices in place.

-_**Completion State:**_ a formal policy is enacted, stakeholder buy-in is secured and a full cycle of organisation-wide vulnerability remediation is completed.

 ---
-<img width="2048" height="1127" alt="image" src="https://github.com/user-attachments/assets/73c4c696-52b4-4a11-8cf0-3ac62e46999b" />
+# Problem Statement
+The client has a fence around the perimeter of its property and a padlock on its entrance gate to prevent unauthorised access.
+However, the leadership team is concerned about potential risks and vulnerabilities that could compromise the security of its information and systems.
+They require a comprehensive risk assessment to identify potential security threats and vulnerabilities in their system or network.

-# Technology Utilised
+# Objective
 - Tenable (enterprise vulnerability management platform)
 - Azure Virtual Machines (Nessus scan engine + scan targets)
 - PowerShell & BASH (remediation scripts)